 With ADFS, organizations can bypass requests for secondary credentials by providing trust relationships (federation trusts).
 This trust is used to project a user’s digital identity and access rights to trusted partners.
 In a federated environment, this means a user from one organization can use its own credentials to log into resources in another organization.
 Each organization continues to manage its own identities (users, accounts, passwords), but they can also securely project and accept identities from other organizations.

 Imagine that you travel from one place to another, and check in at the airport.
-Passing the security counter, you will be expected to show your passport because an airport security officer doesn’t know you.
-There is no way for them to trust you when you say who you are.
-But they do trust the Department of State to verify your identity before they issue you with a passport.
+Passing the security counter, you’re expected to show your passport because an airport security officer doesn’t know you.
+There’s no way for them to trust you when you say who you are.
+But they do trust relevant government agencies or authorities to verify your identity before they issue you with a passport.

 Things work in a similar way with the Active Directory Federation Services.
-The end user does not authenticate directly with the service provider.
+The end-user doesn’t authenticate directly with the service provider.
 A user’s credentials are always stored only with a “home” organization (the “identity provider”) Active Directory.
 When the user logs into an application/service, the service provider trusts the identity provider to validate the credentials.
 So the user never provides credentials directly to anyone but the identity provider.

-- Federation Server: It contains the tools needed to manage federated trusts between business partners.
-Federation Server hosts the “Federation Service” role service of ADFS.
-It routes requests that come in from external users.
-Federation Server also hosts a security token service that issues tokens for claims based on verification of credentials from AD.
+- Federation server: Contains the tools needed to manage federated trusts between business partners, and hosts the “Federation Service” role service of ADFS.
+It routes requests that come in from external users and also hosts a security token service that issues tokens for claims based on verification of credentials from AD.

-- Federation Server Proxy: It hosts the Federation Service Proxy role service of ADFS.
-The external clients connect to this proxy server when requesting the security token.
-It is deployed in your organization’s perimeter network (DMZ or extranet).
-This is done because the Federation Server is not exposed directly to the Internet as it is heavily dependent on the AD.
-Doing so would be a major security risk.
-So the proxy server forwards the requests from the outside world to the Federation Server.
+- Federation server proxy: Hosts the Federation Service Proxy role service of ADFS.
+External clients connect to this proxy server when requesting the security token.
+It’s deployed in your organization’s perimeter network (DMZ or extranet).
+This is done because the federation server is not exposed directly to the internet as it is heavily dependent on the AD—doing so would be a major security risk.
+So the proxy server forwards the requests from the outside world to the federation server.

-- ADFS Web Server: It hosts either the claims-aware or the Windows token-based ADFS Web Agent role service.
-This Web Agent manages the security tokens and authentication cookies that are sent to the Web server for authenticating external users.
+- ADFS web server: Hosts either the claims-aware or the Windows token-based ADFS Web Agent role service.
+This web agent manages security tokens and authentication cookies that are sent to the web server for authenticating external users.

 In ADFS, identity federation is established between two organizations by establishing trust between them.
-The image below shows the high-level diagram of the location of services in Internal and External Network.
+The high-level diagram below shows the location of services in internal and external networks.

 Claims-based authentication is the process of authenticating a user based on a set of claims about its identity contained in a trusted token.

-Below image outlines the steps involved and the workflow when a request is made by a user to access a service.
+The image below outlines the steps involved and the workflow when a request is made by a user to access a service.

-However, despite all the benefits discussed from an infrastructure standpoint, there are some downsides:
+Despite all the benefits of ADFS discussed from an infrastructure standpoint, there are some downsides:

 - It does not allow access to share files or print servers